Pece17/IoTBeacon/README.md

 ```

 ## 3.6.
-Establishing SSH connection with PuTTY to Raspberry Pi
+Establishing SSH connection with PuTTY to Raspberry Pis

 To use PuTTY application to connect to Raspberry Pis, we first need to open the VDI (virtual desktop infrastructure) of Haaga-Helia from address https://vdi.haaga-helia.fi/vpn/index.html so that we can be in that same lab environment remotely

 Once in VDI desktop, we need to open the PuTTY application in Windows and enter the IP address x.x.x.x of the Raspberry Pi and use the port 22 for SSH connection - the terminal prompts a login screen after which the server terminal unlocks

 ## 3.7.
-Establishing SSH connection with terminal to Raspberry Pi (Work in progress)
+Establishing SSH connection with terminal to Raspberry Pis

 ```
 ssh projektimies@x.x.x.x
 ```

 ## 3.8.
-Establishing Remote Desktop Connection to Raspberry Pi(Work in progress)
+Establishing Remote Desktop Connection to Raspberry Pis

 Update package lists for upgrades and new packages from repositories